tidalmigrations/machine_stats/README.md

 TotalVirtual_Memory_GB
 ```

-*Note: The names must match the names above exactly.
+*NB: The names must match the names above exactly.
 If you wish to change these or add other values you can do so at the end of the file in `windows/server_stats.ps1`*

 ## *NIX